datasciencecampus/DSCA_DSWR/README.md

 The focus of the course is on the reflection, collection and preparation stages of the data science process.
 We learn about importing data presented in almost any format into R, a standard concept of tidy data and how to transform messy data sets into tidy ones, and how to explore a data set, using techniques such as visualisation and other tools, so that it is ready for analysis.
 The approach is hands-on using case-studies.

+The order of the material taught in DSWR is 1.
+DSWR1courseNotesDay1.html 2.
+DSWR1courseNotesDay2.html 3.
+DSWRcourseNotesDay2PM.html